timsengsouvanh/google-homepage/README.md

 Finally fucking got this Git shit to work.
 Thank fuck.
 Ok.
 So, after making this google homepage I hope I will be somewhat competent when it comes to HTML and CSS.
 Let's see how we go.
 Ganbarimasu.
+I'll try again haha.